chazzconi25/IC322-Portfolio/week13/learning_goals13.md

 ![Hidden terminal](img/hiddenterminal.png)

-In the above picture Host A can hear the AP and the AP can hear it but Host A has no abilit to hear Host B so it is "hidden"
+In the above picture Host A can hear the AP and the AP can hear it but Host A has no ability to hear Host B so it is "hidden"

 RTS and CTS: Introduces delay and consumes channel resources.
 APs can set a threshold for what size of data frames require RTS/CTS.
 Typically this threshold is larger than the max frame size so RTS/CTS is always skipped.